Polygon segmentations

 - Calculating Intersection: This intersection represents the common area between the predicted and true geometric structures.

-- Computing Geometric Loss: The intersection area is normalized by the ground-truth area and then negated
+- Computing Geometric Loss: The intersection area is normalized by the ground-truth area and then negated.

 The geometric loss serves solely as an